 Garcia resides in Austin.

-Jorge Lopez joins the Stars in 2012-12 for his first season as the team’s assistant equipment manager and his fifth year in professional hockey.
+Jorge Lopez enters his second season as the Texas Stars assistant equipment manager and his sixth season in professional hockey.

-Prior to joining the Stars Lopez, 23, served as the head equipment manager for the Laredo Bucks of the CHL in 2011-12 and held the same title with the Huntsville Havoc of the SPHL during the 2010-11 season.
-The Laredo, Texas native’s spent his first two years in pro hockey (2008-2010) as the assistant equipment manager for his hometown Bucks (CHL).
+Prior to joining the Stars, Lopez served as the head equipment manager for the Laredo Bucks of the CHL in 2011-12 and held the same title with the Huntsville Havoc of the SPHL during the 2010-11 season.
+The Laredo, Texas native spent his first two years in pro hockey (2008-2010) as the assistant equipment manager for his hometown Bucks (CHL).